-Net cash used in investing activities was \$668,000 and \$754,000 for the three months ended July 31, 2023 and 2022, respectively.
-The cash used in investing activities was for the investment in additional lab and computer equipment.
+Net cash used in investing activities was \$0 and \$668,000 for the three months ended July 31, 2024 and 2023, respectively.
+The cash used in investing activities for the prior year period was for the investment in additional lab and computer equipment.